blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/Information Security/Enterprise Key Management.md

-Enterprise Key Management (EKM) refers to [[key management systems]] that work across different operating systems and databases.
+Enterprise Key Management (EKM) refers to [[Key Management Systems]] that work across different operating systems and databases.
 It can ease the complexity with implementing secure key management in complex setups.

 EKM System should reside in a centralized location, like an [[Hardware Security Module]]